 At present, life insurance is in an embryonic stage of development.
-Life density (premiums per capita) is slightly below USD9; in addition, life penetration will remain low over 2016, at around 0.2% (premiums against GDP).
+Life density (premiums per capita) is at USD8; in addition, life penetration will remain low over 2016, at around 0.2% (premiums against GDP).
 This is due to a number of factors, including Iran's weak macroeconomic performance over the last few years.
 However, the removal of sanctions on Iran's economy - which we expect to occur in H116 - and the country's subsequent emergence from recession should provide a substantial boost for the life insurance segment in 2016, as inflation begins to fall and consumers start spending again.
-This will lead to a 2.1% growth in premiums in USD terms in 2016 and a 16.6% increase in local currency terms.
+This will lead to a 12.0% increase in local currency terms to INR20,489bn, while currency movements mean premiums will fall in US dollar terms by 9.6% to USD0.6bn.
 Looking ahead for the remainder of the forecast period, a more stable economic environment will facilitate substantial growth in premiums.
 This is largely due to our expectation that economic output will accelerate and inflation will continue to steady over the coming years.
 However, it will remain high and any economic improvements are dependant on much-needed government economic reforms, which are far from certain.
-As such, life premiums should grow at a rate slightly above the insurance sector as a whole; however, the segment will remain far smaller than the dominant non-life segment, accounting for around 10% of total premiums written.
+As such, life premiums should grow at a rate slightly above the insurance sector as a whole to reach INR32,322bn (USD0.9bn) in 2020; however, the segment will remain far smaller than the dominant non-life segment, accounting for around 10% of total premiums written.